Nasdanika-Models/togaf/README.md

 This model is intended to be conceptual and follow the standard as close as possible.
 As such, it would not be usable AS-IS for architecture-as-code - another "physical" model would be required.
 The physical model will need additional "helper" classes and relationships to be usable "as-code".
 Such additional relationship would create "noise" in this model and this is why they should be separated into a another model.
 There might be multiple physical models and most likely many organizations would need their own physical models reflecting their existing structures - how people are organized, how assets are tracked.

 The physical model may reference other models.
 For example, most elements may implement [Marked](http://ncore.models.nasdanika.org/references/eClassifiers/Marked/index.html) interface to track data provenance - wheren and when it was loaded from.
 They may also extend [Periond](http://ncore.models.nasdanika.org/references/eClassifiers/Period/index.html) or contain phases extending Period in order to model the temporal aspect of model/architecture elements.

+Some archtiecture classes may extend classes from the [Multiple-Criteria Decision Analysis](https://github.com/Nasdanika-Models/multiple-criteria-decision-analysis) model.
+For example, ``Architecture`` would extend ``Alternative`` to allow to perform disciplined comparison of different options.

 https://github.com/Nasdanika-Models/architecture is intended to be a "reference implementation" of a physical model which can be used as-is, extended, or tailored.